ffa/tmux-sgc/README.md

     of bash
   * if the multiple sessions were attached each to a different pty, on restore, the attachment of multiple sessions will be attempted.
 Results are unknown.
+  * create configuration settings
+  * add a setting to allow sourcing the default or users tmux conf according to how the "-f" option normally behaves

 ## Credits